 It is important to note that the actual curve you will get (but not its linearity) is influenced by the geometry of your wire and the sensor’s position in relationship to the wire.
 For maximum sensitivity adjust the sensor’s position on the wire while monitoring the output for maximum response.
-The potentiometer on the board can also be used to adjust the gain by a figure of about 4.
-A sketch in the blog posts below explaining very quick and simple methods for calibrating the sensor, one requires only gathering two data points.
+The potentiometer on the board can also be used to adjust the gain by a power of about 3.
+A sketch in the blog posts below explains a very quick and simple methods for calibrating the sensor, which only requires gathering two data points.

 |Current Sensor Specifications|